-Mahmoud S Bassiouny is the regional managing partner of Matouk Bassiouny & Hennawy, and heads the finance and projects practice group as well as the firm's energy and water and public procurement departments.
-He has over 20 years of experience in the trade, project finance, energy and infrastructure sectors, which has earned him the trust of international commercial banks, export credit agencies and major players in the energy industry.
-He also has excellent working relationships with conventional and Islamic financiers working in Egypt and the region.
+Mahmoud S Bassiouny is the regional managing partner of Matouk Bassiouny & Hennawy, and heads the finance and projects practice group as well as the firm's energy and water and public procurement sector groups.
+Mahmoud has more than 20 years of experience in the trade, project finance, energy and infrastructure sectors, which has earned him the trust of international commercial banks, export credit agencies, and major players in the energy industry.
+Mahmoud also has excellent working relationships with conventional and Islamic financiers working in Egypt and the region.

 Nadia Abdallah is a counsel at Matouk Bassiouny & Hennawy.
-She has worked on numerous project finance deals, as well as on banking, due diligence and general corporate and commercial matters.
-Nadia's practice focuses on banking, energy, project finance and mining, the establishment of corporate entities, giving advice on daily matters, organising and drafting the minutes of meetings, and drafting various contracts to meet the specific needs of clients.
+She has worked on numerous financings including projects, assets, real estate and acquisition financing, as well as general corporate and commercial matters.
+Nadia's areas of expertise include energy, power, project financing, ports, transportation, aviation, and banking.
+Further, she worked on multiple matters in connection with the companies' law relating to the establishment of corporate entities - giving advice on daily matters, as well as organising and drafting various contracts.
+Contributed by: Mahmoud S Bassiouny, Nadia Abdallah, Amgad Nagy and Mariam Hesham, Matouk Bassiouny & Hennawy

-Amgad Nagy is an associate in Matouk Bassiouny & Hennawy's finance and projects practice group.
-His areas of expertise cover oil and gas as well as the renewable energy field, through drafting, reviewing and negotiating power purchase agreements, EPC contracts, and other related project documents.
-He is also involved in the drafting and negotiation of facility agreements, finance documents, security documents, authorisation reports and term sheets, and with the registration of joint stock companies in the depository system.
+Amgad Nagy is a senior associate in Matouk Bassiouny & Hennawy's finance and projects group.
+Amgad's areas of expertise cover oil and gas as well as renewable energy fields, including the drafting, reviewing and negotiating of power purchase agreements, Engineering, Procurement and Construction contracts, and other related project documents.
+He is also involved in the drafting and negotiation of facility agreements, finance documents, security documents, authorisation reports, and term sheets, as well as the registration of joint stock companies in the depository system.
+Amgad is recognised for his precision, communication skills, and business acumen.